 Welcome to New England Tattoo Removal, a service of Bentkover Facial Plastic Surgery and Laser Center.
-Our medical director, Dr. Stuart H. Bentkover, has over 25 years of experience with cosmetic lasers.
-Currently we use the Revilite SI® Q-Switched Laser to remove or modify tattoos anywhere on your body.
-This state-of–the-art Q-switched laser offers four different wavelengths (colors of laser light) for treating most colors in tattoos, including black, blue, blue-black, green, red, orange, purple and pink.
+Our medical director, Dr. Stuart H. Bentkover, has over 30 years of experience with cosmetic lasers.
+We remove or modify tattoos anywhere on your body.
 We treat many people who want their tattoos removed, modified or lightened so that can be replaced.
 We will work with your tattoo artist to partially remove a tattoo you want modified.

-We use one of the most advanced lasers available for tattoo removal, the Revilite SI® Q-Switched Laser.
-A Q-switched laser generates a very short pulse that shatters the pigment.
-The pulse is one-billionth of a second long.
-This laser combines an Nd:YAG Laser (532 and 1064 nanometers) for treating all colors with a Ruby Laser for treating green more specifically and a 585 nanometer Dye Laser for treating blue more specifically.
+If you choose our Revilite SI® Q-Switched Laser, you are getting what we consider the best Q-switched laser available.
+This laser combines an Nd:YAG Laser (532 and 1064 nanometers) for treating all colors with a 650 nm Ruby Laser for treating green more specifically and a 585 nanometer Dye Laser for treating blue more specifically.

 R-20 Laser Tattoo Removal Laser

 R-20 is a treatment technique that may shorten the amount of time it takes to remove your tattoo with an Alexandrite laser.
 When the laser treats the tattoo, the skin over the tattoo temporarily takes on a whitish appearance.
 This is probably from gas that forms under the skin, blocking further attempts for the laser to “see” the pigment.
 If you wait about 20 minutes, this will clear, allowing re-treatment of the tattoo the same day.